MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/android/mappermissionscallback-interface.md

 ---
-title: "MapPermissionsCallback Interface | Microsoft Docs" ms.author: "rkot"
+title: MapPermissionsCallback Interface | Microsoft Docs
+description: Describes the MapPermissionsCallback interface for Android and provides the MapPermissionsDelegate, RequestArgs, and RequestReason references. ms.author: rkot
 ---

 # MapPermissionsCallback Interface (Android only)